bkonosky/homebrew-hackrf/README.md

 # HackRF OSX Install

 This will walk you through getting HackRF to work on OSX.
-It is really just an adaptation of the awesome collection of [Homebrew](https://github.com/mxcl/homebrew) recipes from [Titanous](https://github.com/titanous/homebrew-gnuradio) for getting GNU Radio running on OSX.
+It is really just an adaptation of the awesome collection of [Homebrew](https://github.com/mxcl/homebrew) recipes from [Titanous](https://github.com/titanous/homebrew-gnuradio), [Robotastic](https://github.com/robotastic/homebrew-hackrf), [Chleggett](https://github.com/chleggett/gqrx) and [Cole Christensen](https://github.com/cole-christensen/homebrew-rfbrew) for getting GNU Radio running on OSX.

 ## Installation